WebComponentsGuide/webcomponents.guide/learn/techniques/using-cancellation-signals.md

 - Overlapping operations, for example cancelling in-flight network fetches to replace them with newer ones
 - Set up and tear down, for example a Web Components `connectedCallback` and `disconnectedCallback`

-## Signal Controller Pattern
+## AbortSignal AbortController Pattern

-_Signals_ get given to APIs so they know when to abort.
-Signals are created by _controllers_ (`new AbortSignal()` will throw an error). _Controllers_ allow you to make the decision of when a Signal changes.
-Creating an `AbortController` will also create a new _Signal_ accessible via `.signal`.
+_Cancellation Signals_ get given to APIs so they know when to abort.
+An `AbortSignal` is created by a _controller_ (`new AbortSignal()` will throw an error). _Controllers_ allow you to make the decision of when a _Cancellation Signal_ changes.
+Creating an `AbortController` will also create a new `AbortSignal`, accessible via `.signal`.
 Code that has access to the _controller_ can determine when it should be aborted (by calling `.abort()`), while code that has access to the _signal_ can be notified of the abort.
 To make a new `AbortController`, call `new AbortContoller()`.
 The constructor takes no arguments.

-A _signals_ `.aborted` property will be `true` if the signal has been aborted - you can periodically check that to stop any work that is about to be done. `AbortSignal` is also an `EventTarget` - it emits an `abort` event which you can listen to and invoke your tear down.
+An `AbortSignal`s `.aborted` property will be `true` if the signal has been aborted - you can periodically check that to stop any work that is about to be done. `AbortSignal` is also an `EventTarget` - it emits an `abort` event which you can listen to and invoke your tear down.

 You can also create some basic _controller-free signals_ that follow some common patterns.
-For example `AbortSignal.timeout(1000)` will create a _signal_ that aborts after 1000ms.
+For example `AbortSignal.timeout(1000)` will create a _cancellation signal_ that aborts after 1000ms.
 These _controller-free signals_ cannot be manually aborted.
 However, you can _combine_ controller-free and controllable signals with `AbortSignal.any([...signals])`.

-## Using Signals internally manage your private APIs
+## Using Cancellation Signals internally manage your private APIs

-_Signals_ can be used to manage internal state that you might have.
+_Cancellation Signals_ can be used to manage internal state that you might have.
 You can create an `AbortController` as part of your private state, and make use of _signals_ to control behavior.
 Consumers of your component won't pass these signals to you, instead you can use them to track a tasks state internally.

 A component with `start()` and `stop()` functions can make the `stop()` function abort the controller, and the `start()` function create the controller, while checking if the signal has been aborted during an asynchronous loop like so: